Omari Kellyman: Aston Villa

-Chelsea
+Chelsea and loan to Cardiff City

 On 29 June 2024, Kellyman joined fellow Premier League club Chelsea on a six-year contract with an option of an additional year, for a reported fee of £19m.

-Loan to Cardiff City

 On 1 September 2025, Kellyman joined EFL League One side Cardiff City on loan until the end of the 2025–26 season.
+He was named EFL Young Player of the Month for April 2026.

+Strasbourg

+On 25 August 2026, Kellyman signed for fellow BlueCo club Strasbourg for a reported fee of £5,100,000.

 International career

 Having represented Northern Ireland at both under-17 and under-18 level, Kellyman officially opted to switch his international allegiance to the country of his birth, England, in September 2023, following reports which surfaced in March of the same year.

 On 1 September 2023, Kellyman received a call-up for England under-19s for their upcoming matches against Germany and Switzerland.
 He went on to make his U19 debut during a 1–0 defeat to Germany in Oliva on 6 September 2023.

 In May 2024, Kellyman was called up by England under-20s for the first time, but was replaced by Romain Esse later.